hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ##### **Entity patterns**

-If your entity can have infinitely many possible values, instead of using `Dictionary`, `Entity patterns` should be used

-Entity patterns allows bot builders to define entities based on their context in the utterance.
+`Entity patterns` allows bot builders to define entities based on their context in the utterance.
 You do this by adding the user utterance in `Entity Patterns` section and tagging the entities in the user utterance.

 When you define entity patterns, a model is trained on both the tagged term and the context in which the term is used in the sentence you tag.
 This model enables us to calculate a confidence score that identifies how likely a word or phrase is to be an instance of an entity, based on how it is used in the user input.